The best beaches near Edinburgh for hiking, birding and boating

 If you visit at low tide, when the beach’s rippled sand reveals wildlife that’s usually hidden beneath white-tipped waves, it’s possible to walk along a causeway to a tiny island that’s home to various species of seabirds and crustaceans.
 The rock pools teem with life here too.
 Look out for clams, crabs and oysters taking refuge amongst the seaweed-covered crags.

-Check the tide times ahead of your visit as they come in quickly and can leave people stranded.
+Check the tide times before your visit because they come in quickly and can leave people stranded.

 North Berwick